-A SUD counselor provides professional support to people who are dealing with substance use and co-occuring mental health disorders.
-SUD counselors work in a variety of settings including, but not limited to, mental health centers, community health centers, prisons and private practices.
-SUD counselors ensure that clients and their loved ones are given access to the resources and support necessary for their recovery.
+A substance use counselor provides professional support to people who are dealing with substance use and co-occuring mental health disorders.
+Substance use counselors work in a variety of settings including, but not limited to, mental health centers, community health centers, prisons and private practices.
+Substance use counselors ensure that clients and their loved ones are given access to the resources and support necessary for their recovery.

-Being a SUD counselor is a rewarding and fast-growing career.
-The Bureau of Labor Statistics projects 24.7% employment growth for SUD counselors and behavioral disorder counselors between 2019 and 2029.
+Being a substance use counselor is a rewarding and fast-growing career.
+The Bureau of Labor Statistics projects 24.7% employment growth for substance use counselors and behavioral disorder counselors between 2019 and 2029.

 Why choose our program?

-Training is fully virtual and at your own pace, and we’ll assist with career navigation to help you gain meaningful, full-time employment while completing your education requirements.
-Learn more about SUD.
+Training sessions are conducted both online and in person, contingent upon your designated school.
+We’ll assist fully virtual and at your own pace, and we’ll assist with your job search and placement to help you gain meaningful, full-time employment while completing your education requirements.
+Click here to discover more about the program and view cohort start dates.

 Who It's For